 Works with board members and fundraising committee to assess and coordinate fundraising efforts

-Works with event leads to recruit and coordinate volunteers
+Works with board members and event leads to recruit and coordinate volunteers.

 Promotes PTA membership and involvement

 Work with extracurricular programs to provide students a wide range of opportunities for enrichment.
 After school activities are offered 3 terms per year: fall, winter and spring.
 These activities are coordinated by a parent volunteer, who selects a variety of after school offerings including sports, art, music or languages.
 We are always open to new ideas, or parent volunteers to start their own after school club or activity.
 Do you have an idea or class you’d like to lead?
 Contact firstname.lastname@example.org.

 The Irvington Auction is our primary fundraiser.
 Proceeds support our school by providing classroom funds, field trips, arts enrichment, school events and sometimes teaching/staff positions.
 Led by the third grade parents, the volunteer needs are varied and extensive – from ongoing committee work such as procurement or marketing to night-of-auction assistance.
 Contact email@example.com to learn more.